paulotto/LaTeXTrans/README.md

 </p>
 </div>

-**LaTeXTrans is a structured LaTeX document translation system based on multi-agent collaboration.
-It directly translates LaTeX code and generates translated PDFs with high fidelity to the original layout.
-The primary application of LaTeXTrans is *<big>*arXiv paper translation*</big>*.
-Unlike traditional document translation methods (e.g., PDF translation), which often break formulas and formatting, LaTeXTrans leverages LLM to translate preprocessed LaTeX sources and employs a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator—to achieve the following goals:**
+LaTeXTrans is a structured LaTeX document translation system based on multi-agent collaboration.
+It directly translates LaTeX code and generates translated PDFs with high fidelity to the original layout. **The primary application of LaTeXTrans is arXiv paper translation**.
+Unlike traditional document translation methods (e.g., PDF translation), which often break formulas and formatting, LaTeXTrans leverages LLM to translate preprocessed LaTeX sources and employs a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator—to achieve the following features:

- - *<big>***Preserve the integrity of formulas, layout, and cross-references***</big>*
+ - **Preserve the integrity of formulas, layout, and cross-references**
- - *<big>***Ensure consistency in terminology translation***</big>*
+ - **Ensure consistency in terminology translation**
- - *<big>***Support end-to-end conversion from original LaTeX source to translated PDF***</big>*
+ - **Support end-to-end conversion from original LaTeX source to translated PDF**

 **With LaTeXTrans, researchers and students can obtain higher-quality paper translations without worrying about formatting confusion or missing content, thus reading and understanding arXiv papers more efficiently.**

-**The figure below illustrates the system architecture of LaTeXTrans.
-For a more detailed introduction, please refer to our published paper [LaTeXTrans: Structured LaTeX Translation with Multi-Agent Coordination](https://arxiv.org/abs/2508.18791).**
+The figure below illustrates the system architecture of LaTeXTrans.
+For a more detailed introduction, please refer to our published paper [LaTeXTrans: Structured LaTeX Translation with Multi-Agent Coordination](https://arxiv.org/abs/2508.18791).

 <img src="./main-figure.jpg" width="1000px"></img>